Player Configuration Guide

 • Explicitly setting false will prevent the player from including videojs-errors, which is the error messages plugin.
 Making this value false will cause the player to not show detailed error messages to viewers when an error occurs.
 Errors which prevent playback will still appear in the web developer console.

-flash information:
+fullscreen_control information:

 • Data type: boolean